FAQ about International selection

 During the interview, the candidates must introduce themselves for a maximum of 10 minutes to present their background and academic and professional projects.

 Then the jury asks them questions for 10 minutes.

-The bibliography is a list of 10 books, including articles or literary works you have read and which turned out to be important in your intellectual career, three of them have to be in French.
+The bibliography is a list of 10 items: books, articles or literary works you have read and which turned out to be important in your intellectual career.

-All your documents must be uploaded in the acount you create on the ENS application portal whose link is here.
+All your documents must be uploaded in the personnal account you create when you apply.
+The initial application form is on https://www.ens.psl.eu/en/academics/admissions/international-selection

 Passport or ID card is not to be translated.

 High school degree and university transcript must be in French or in English.

 Each year, the international office receives around 1600 applications, but only 320 to 340 of them are complete with the eligibility criteria respected.
 Around 70 to 80 candidates are on the shortlist and come to Paris.
 20 students are finally selected to become the scholarship holders of the international selection.